demarches-simplifiees/git-sign-verifier/README.md

 Because of gpg agent which must run with different GPG home across tests, the tests must be executed sequentially with `RUST_TEST_THREADS=1` env variable.

 If you need to update the test repositories, uncompress the `tar`, update it and re-tar the repository with `scripts/compress_tests_repos`.

+The keyring used for verification and signing the tag is `tests/fixtures/gpg`.

+The secret and public keys used for commits in tests repositories are in `tests/fixtures/user-test-example-keys.asc` file.

 ## Import GPG keys